LibreOffice/core/README.md

 http://docs.libreoffice.org/

 However, there are two hundred modules, many of them of only peripheral interest for a specialist audience.
-So - where is the good stuff, the code that is most useful.
+So, where is the good stuff, the code that is most useful.
 Here is a quick overview of the most important ones: